mozilla-ai/lumigator/docs/source/operations-guide/kubernetes.md

 ## Configuration

+The Lumigator chart is composed of two sub-charts, backend and frontend.
+The main Lumigator one is designed to deploy everything you need with a single command, and only include in the values file those values that are required to make the sub charts work together (like the address of Ray).

+By default, the backend chart also deploys a PostgreSQL instance, and a Ray cluster into Kubernetes, with a minimal configuration ready to work with Lumigator.

+Backend:

-The following table lists the configurable parameters of the Lumigator chart and their default values.
+The following table lists the configurable parameters of the Backend Lumigator chart and their default values.
 On top of these, If the Mistral and/or the OpenAI API is used, there are two ways to provide it to Lumigator: